FirstPersonKSP/DE_IVAExtension/README.md

-# DE_IVAExtension v1.0.2
+# Attribution
-created by DemonEin
+DE_IVAExtension originally created by DemonEin
+ASET IVA for Making History originally created by HonkHogan

 ## Features
 This mod adds interactive IVAs for all stock command pods using RasterPropMonitor and the ASET Props Pack.
 All pods have a similar design to maximise ease of use.
 In addition to the stock pods, there is an improved interior for ProbeControlRoom in the same style as the other interiors.